Planck 2013 results. XXI. All-sky Compton parameter power spectrum and high-order statistics: Analysis of high-order statistics

 The power spectrum analysis presented above only provides information on the 2-point statistics of the Compton parameter distribution over the sky.
-A full characterization of the field can be performed by studying the higher order statistics in the 1D PDF of the map, or by measuring the bispectrum.
+An extended characterization of the field can be performed by studying the higher-order moments in the 1D PDF of the map, or by measuring 3-point statistics, i.e., the bispectrum.